Coromantee: 1763 Berbice Slave Uprising

-In 1763, a slave rebellion in Berbice, in present-day Guyana, was led by a Coromantin man named Cuffy or Kofi and his deputy Akra or Akara.
+In 1763, a slave rebellion in Berbice, in present-day Guyana, was led by a Coromantin man named Cuffy and his deputy Accara.
 The slave rebellion lasted from February 1763 into 1764.
-Cuffy, like Tacky, was born in West Africa before being trafficked and enslaved.
+Cuffy was born in West Africa before being trafficked and enslaved.
 He led a revolt of more than 2,500 against the colony's regime.
 After acquiring firearms, the rebels attacked plantations.
-They gained an advantage after taking the house of Peerboom.
+They gained an advantage after taking the house of Peereboom.
 They told the whites inside that they could leave, but the rebels killed many as they did and took several prisoners, including the wife of a plantation owner, whom Cuffy kept as his wife.

-After several months, a dispute between Cuffy and Akra led to a war.
+After several months, a dispute between Cuffy and Accara led to a war.
 On 2 April 1763, Cuffy wrote to Governor van Hoogenheim saying that he did not want a war against the whites and proposed a partition of Berbice with the whites occupying the coastal areas and the blacks the interior.
 Akara's faction won, and Cuffy killed himself.
 The anniversary of Cuffy's slave rebellion, 23 February, is Republic Day in Guyana, and Cuffy is a national hero commemorated in a large monument in the capital, Georgetown.